Key Takeaway

 Is TB-4 well-studied?

 TB-4 has an extensive preclinical evidence base with hundreds of published studies.
-However, human clinical data is limited compared to FDA-approved drugs.
+But human clinical data is limited compared to FDA-approved drugs.
 The biological mechanisms are well-characterized, and veterinary real-world evidence supports its use.

 Are any TB-4 clinical trials ongoing?